 Supporting participants’ social and emotional well-being is our biggest job, so that might mean calling a student to check how they are doing, going to a pharmacy to get them medicine, dealing with issues with host families, etc. The hardest part of the job is being on-call and not knowing when something might happen.
 For this reason PLs needed to stay in town at all times.
 We did get Sundays off when participants had host family days, but again, we were always on call.

 The best part of the job is Program Leaders get to do all of the cultural activities with participants.
 It is touching to see the participants’ excitement as they see and try new things and have small successes with their new language skills.
 Each program also has two day trips and one overnight excursion.
-To learn more about where the Rennes program went read my blog posts about St. Malo and Day trips in Bretagne.
+To learn more about where the Rennes program went, read my blog posts about St. Malo and Day trips in Bretagne.

 All travel expenses to get to both the Minneapolis training and the program site are paid for.
 Even food expenses while traveling are reimbursed.
 Fees for any required visas are also paid for.
 Once on-site, meals are provided through host families or through a meal stipend if PLs are staying in a hotel.
-In 2021 new PLs get a $400/week stipend with opportunities for increases for returning leaders.
+For 2023 new PLs get a $400/week salary stipend with opportunities for increases for returning leaders.
 Overall this is a very good stipend for those looking to get paid to travel!

 Things to think about when applying for a program: